 - Use 2 more jump rings to attach the pies to ear wires (I used steel blue niobium).

 Well, I thought baking these earrings would cure me of my pie obsession, but then a friend suggested making blackbird pie (from the nursery rhyme) and now I really want to make that too!
+And what about Pi Day earring?
 What kind of clay creations can you imagine making with these bottle caps? ~ Cindy

 PS: here are some handy links to some other how-to’s in the Rings & Things blog!